Transition to School

 'I found the seminar content very relevant, concise and useful...
 I really enjoyed the session, it was very informative'.

-A child’s previous care experiences impact how families prepare, ie in-home care, childcare centre, relatives, or playgroups.
-Parents tell us they have found it useful to do some of the following:
+To understand the transition TO preschool, see the ACT Education Directorate's 'preschool pathways' resource.
+A child’s previous care experiences (ie in-home care, childcare centre, relatives or playgroups) will impact how families prepare for starting school.
+Parents say they find it useful to do some of the following:

 • Walk past the school with your child and talk about what they can see,